Master of Divinity (M.Div.)

 - Analyze various cultural constructs and global issues in order to provide transforming leadership for the Church.

-The Master of Divinity program requires 74 units of coursework comprising 12 units of biblical studies, 12 units of theology and ethics, 12 units of ministry studies, 12 units in integrative core, 5 units in the professional block, 1 unit in intercultural experience, 4 units of a biblical language (which may be waived for students who have completed a year of undergraduate Hebrew or Greek), 12 units of electives, and a 4-unit capstone course.
+The Master of Divinity program requires 74 units of coursework comprising 12 units of biblical studies, 12 units of theological studies, 12 units of ministry studies, 12 units in integrative core, 5 units in the professional block, 1 unit in intercultural experience, 4 units of a biblical language (which may be waived for students who have completed a year of undergraduate Hebrew or Greek), 12 units of electives, and a 4-unit capstone course.

 |Biblical Language Requirement 1||4|